Pembridge, St Mary the Virgin

 Surveys carried out for the Bats in Churches Project in 2019 by a registered ecologist revealed a reduction in the numbers of Natterer’s bats compared to previous years, although the cleaning burden throughout the breeding season remained substantial.

 Further surveying of the bat population took place over the summer of 2020.
-The first stage of the mitigation work is scheduled for March 2021.
+The first stage of the mitigation work took place in March 2021.

-Existing roosts within the western end of the nave and south transept are to be enclosed with wooden boarding to prevent droppings falling inside the church.
+Existing roosts within the western end of the nave and south transept have been enclosed with wooden boarding to prevent droppings falling inside the church.
 A wildlife camera will be installed in one of these enclosures to allow remote viewing of bats roosting inside the church.

 The ecologist and the church hosted a bat night in August 2019 for local people to learn about the church’s bats and the work being undertaken by the project.
 Further bat walks and events are planned for the future in conjunction with the Herefordshire Mammal Group.